mijnkine/mijnkine-Next/README.md

 [mijnkine.be](https://mijnkine.be)

-Mijn Kine: Uw expert in kinesitherapie in Genk.
+Uw expert in kinesitherapie in Genk.
 Persoonlijke behandelingen voor revalidatie, blessurepreventie en pijnverlichting.

 ## Team
 - [Stijn](https://mijnkine.be/team/stijn)